walsam00/confocal_image_quantification/README.md

 ### System Requirements:
 - The software is designed to run on **Windows 10/11**.

+# What the software does

+The software quantifies the overlap of the signal in the 'blue' channel with the puncta in the 'green' image channel on a per-cell basis over a time-series of images:
+- The three image channels are segmented into four masks by user-trained image segmentation in Ilastik
+- The **cell area mask** and the **cell nucleus mask** are combined to separate individual cells using watershed segmentation
+  - Nuclei that are below a set size threshold are ignored (adjustable in GUI_settings.ini)
+  - Cells that are cut off, i.e. touch the edge of the image (2D - any edge; 3D - any of the sides of the image volume, not top or bottom) are excluded from the analysis
+- The **'blue' signal mask** and the **'green puncta' signal mask** are overlapped
+- This overlap is quantified on a per-cell basis for each timepoint
+    - Individual overlapping puncta are excluded from analysis if they are above a set area/volume cutoff (adjustable in GUI_settings.ini)
+- The results are summarized and graphed in an Excel-report and include:
+    - Mean number of overlap events per cell over time
+    - Mean overlap events per cell and cell area(2D)/volume(3D) over time
+    - Mean 'blue' signal intensity per cell over time
+    - Mean overlap area/volume per cell over time
+    - Mean overlap area/volume in relation to 'blue' signal area/volume (%) per cell over time
+    - Mean number of 'green' signal puncta per cell over time
+    - Mean number of 'green' signal puncta per cell and cell area over time
+    - Mean cell area/volume over time
+    - Mean overall intracellular 'blue' signal intensity over time
+    - Mean overall extracellular 'blue' signal intensity over time
+- The results additionally contain the raw data for each cell at each timepoint

 # Use Case and Adaptability

 This software was originally developed for a project quantifying endosomal processes following **DNA-LNP transfection** of specific cell lines.
 The full paper can be found [here](insert DOI link once published).